 You can then use this mailing list to drum up interest for new shows, sell new merchandise, announce new music, and otherwise remain engaged with your fans as much as possible.

-We wrote about this at length in How to Get Your Music into Blogs.
+We wrote about this at length in How to Get Your Music into Blogs and How to Get Record Labels, Managers and Music Bloggers to Hear Your Music.

 Shows have long been the cornerstone of music marketing — and for good reason!
 Sharing your music with an audience, especially a live one, is the whole point of making music in the first place.
 But in addition to being a central part of your work as an artist, shows are a valuable way to market your music.